IG-Community/Winget-Script/README.md

 It provides the ability to install the software to be installed without any user interaction.
 The script supports the installation of the following software:

-1. NanaZip
+## Packages
-2. Mozilla Firefox
+- Mozilla Firefox
-3. Google Chrome
+- Google Chrome
-4. Mozilla Thunderbird
+- Mozilla Thunderbird
-5. VLC Media Player
+- VLC Media Player
-6. Adobe Acrobat Reader DC
+- Adobe Acrobat Reader DC
-7. Oracle Java Runtime Environment
+- Oracle Java Runtime Environment

+# Documents
+- LibreOffice
+- Apache OpenOffice
+- Notepad++
+- PDF24 Creator

+## Tools
+- 7Zip
+- PeaZip
+- Everything
+- Thunderbird
+- Oracle Runtime Java 8
+- Adobe Reader DC
+- VLC-Media Player
+- Malwarebytes

+## Remote
+- TeamViewer
+- AnyDesk
+- RustDesk

+## Browser
+- Google Chrome
+- Mozilla Firefox
+- Brave
+- Opera
+- Opera GX

 The script checks if the respective software is already installed on the system and skips the installation if it is detected.
 Otherwise, the script installs the software unnoticed.